 Results after 30′: no sagging, no strays, everything held in place perfectly!

-4 out of 5 according the tin’s info.
-That’s high for a heavy.
-To me it’s around a medium, a bit less if you compare it to Goon grease from Lockhart’s.
+4 out of 5 according to the tin’s info.
+That’s a high score for a heavy.
+To me it’s around medium, a bit less if you compare it to Goon grease from Lockhart’s.
 The sheen persisted.

 Hold – endurance – circumstances

-5 out of 5 it says on the tin = heavy hold.
-In my bangs: more of a firm with the advantages of a medium.
+5 out of 5, it says on the tin or heavy hold.
+In my bangs: a firm with the advantages of a medium.
 It works really well for me, just the right amount of slickness and hold.
 My hair kept stayed put the whole day!
-No sag or splits, nearly no loose hairs = it laid as good as in the morning, period!
+No sag or splits, nearly no loose hairs; it laid as good as in the morning, period!
 Circumstances I was in: no heavy-duty, temperatures around 50, not much of a wind, no sun, rainy and a little rain on my bangs.

 For it is oil based, easy to restyle during the day.
 You can comb through without ripping out hairs and nearly no loss of the great hold.

-For me build up is: adding water and tonic on top, without washing every day.
+For me build up is: adding water and tonic on top, without washing the hair every day.
 What I sensed was a clean and manageable build up.
 Hold was yet great on day 1.
-It was great the next days.

 3-4 rounds of shampoo for it’s oil/petro based.
 It all depends on your hair type, type of shampoo and the amount of build up in the hair.
 My hair felt good afterwards due to the nourishing content.
 Wanna have some info on degreasing: piw74.com/2016/07/12/an-inventory-of-degreasing-methods/

-- It kind of reminds me of Lockhart’s Goon grease because of its good hold, good shine and easiness to style with.
+- Lockhart’s Goon grease: good hold, good shine and easiness to style with.